anole-lang/anole/README.md

 ## To Do

 Ice-lang is segrageted to about three parts, the front end, codegen and the virtual machine.
-I am planning to implement the front end firstly, then virtual machine and the codegen part finally.

 + [ ] Complete use statement and try to design a package system
 + [ ] Support type convertion